 The Shopify Metafields lets you save additional information about your products, variants, collections, customers, orders, blogs, and many more in your store.
 For example, you may need to attach a user manual (that users can download) for electronic products on the product page.

-By default, Shopify offers you great data storage in your store admin, but that’s common for all the stores.
+By default, Shopify offers you great data storage in your store admin, but that’s common for all stores.
 Therefore, using Shopify 2.0 Metafields you can store unique data about any object you want in your store.

 After creating metafields, you can attach them to your products, customers, collections, or orders as unique attributes and use them anywhere to customize your Shopify store design.